LAFS.2.RL.2.4Archived Standard

 Lesson Plans

-Bringing the Rain to Kapiti Plain: A Close Reading:
+A Closer Look at Bringing the Rain to Kapiti Plain:

-Introduce your primary students to close readings by sharing a rhythmic story of the African plains, Bringing the Rain to Kapiti Plain by Verna Aardema.
-This story is filled with rich academic vocabulary and rhyming patterns that allow students to interact with context clues and textual evidence to produce a beautiful retelling.
-Students will enjoy the multi-tiered activities and extensions that will keep their interest throughout the entire lesson.
+Introduce your primary students to the rhythmic story of the African plains, Bringing the Rain to Kapiti Plain by Verna Aardema.
+This story is filled with rich vocabulary and rhyming patterns that allow students to interact with context clues and and answer questions about the story elements.

 Type: Lesson Plan